What exactly is lights-out manufacturing?

 With lights-out plastic injection moulding, manufacturers can significantly boost their productivity, meeting large orders quickly without the costs associated with extra manned shifts.
 The cost savings can then be passed onto customers, making the process even more attractive.
 Theoretically, the only time humans are needed is to set up the plastic injection moulding machines for a production run.

-Humans still needed
+Humans still needed - not just robots:

 Make no mistake; highly skilled humans are still part of the process.
 This simply means there are no low-skilled jobs in lights-out factories.
 In fact, the lack of highly skilled humans is one motivation for businesses turning to lights-out manufacturing.
 State-of-the-art technology will always require humans to oversee it.